phetsims/quantum-measurement/doc/implementation-notes.md

   in contrast to the preparation area, where the user can prepare the system.
 - **Preparation Area** - Several of the screens have an area where the user can prepare the state of the system.
 This is in contrast to the measurement area, where the user can measure the state of the system.
-- **Quantum System** - - A system that behaves in a probabilistic way, where the state of the system can only be known after measurement and is in a superposition of states until measured.
+- **Quantum System** - A system that behaves in a probabilistic way, where the state of the system can only be known after measurement and is in a superposition of states until measured.
 - **Superposition** - The state of a quantum system before it is measured.
 It is a combination of all possible states that the system can be in.
-- **Bloch Sphere** -Named after the physicist Felix Bloch, the Bloch sphere is a geometrical representation of the pure state space of a two-level quantum mechanical system.
+- **Bloch Sphere** - Named after the physicist Felix Bloch, the Bloch sphere is a geometrical representation of the pure state space of a two-level quantum mechanical system.

 ### Common Model and View Patterns